 2. Center City – Where to Stay in Philadelphia on a Budget

-Center City is set at the heart of Philadelphia.
-The city’s central business district, this neighbourhood is the second most inhabited downtown in the USA.
+Center City is set at the heart of downtown Philadelphia.
+The city’s central business district, this neighborhood is the second most inhabited downtown in the USA.
 It is where you can enjoy a great mix of historical and contemporary attractions, as well as incredible dining, shopping and nightlife options.

-This neighborhood is also where you’ll find a wide selection of Philadelphia’s budget hostels and cost-conscious hotels.
-If your goal is to save a little money while visiting Philadelphia, this is the place to stay.
-You’ll get to enjoy all the perks of the city center without the hefty price tag.
+This neighborhood is also where you’ll find a wide selection of budget hostels and cost-conscious hotels in Philadelphia.
+If your goal is to save a little money while visiting downtown Philadelphia, this is the place to stay.
+You’ll get to enjoy all the perks of the city centre without the hefty price tag.

 Thomas Bond House

-Each guest room in this purpose built bed and breakfast comes with an ensuite bathroom and free wifi.
+Each guest room in this purpose-built bed and breakfast in Pennsylvania comes with an ensuite bathroom and free Wi-Fi.
 Set in a classic building, rooms have traditional and comfortable furnishings complete with a desk space.
-This accommodation is suitable from anyone from solo travelers to large families, and is situated within walking distance of numerous parks and museums.
+This accommodation is suitable for anyone from solo travellers to large families and is situated close to numerous parks and museums.

-This private bedroom is ideal for solo travelers or couples looking for budget accommodation in Philadelphia.
-The flat has two guest bedrooms in total and shared spaces include a bathroom, kitchen space and laundry facilities.
+This private suite is ideal for a small family, two friends or couples looking for budget accommodation in Philadelphia.
+The flat has one bedroom with two double beds and EPIC views.

 Things to See and Do in Center City: